DonaldKLee/StudyHawk/README.md

 By: Donald Lee
 Date: August 4th-7th 2020

-# Note
+# About
-This is my first ever Python project with a GUI!
-Hope you like it! :)
+Note: This is my first ever Python project containing a GUI!
+Hope you like it! :) <br/>

+Additional notes: This project was inspired by the study timers on [Leading Learners](https://www.leadlearners.ca/study-timer). <br/>

+As most people are working from home or taking online classes, procrastination can be a huge problem.  <br/>

+Introducing StudyHawk, a productivity timer that reminds you with notifications on when it is time for your break and when your break ends. <br/>
+Additionally, halfway through your productivity session, you will receive a friendly notification reminding you that you should not be procrastinating, just in case if you are.
+When your break is about 75% over, you will also receive a friendly reminder informing you that your break is almost over.

 # installation
 1. Download the code from this repository GitHub